alyalabs/alya-forms/README.md

 - ```setAttribute``` is called in handleChange to update the attribute.

 > [!TIP]
-> To ensure the best performance for your form, always wrap the component with React's ```memo()``` function, just like in the example.
+> To ensure the best performance for your form, always wrap the input component with React's ```memo()``` function, just like in the example.
 This ensures that the input will only re-render when its properties change.

 ---